stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

  - When debugging compiler problems use the `-fdump-rtl-all-all` and `-fdump-tree-all-all` flags to debug where things go wrong.
- - To understand which passes are run for different `-On` optimization levels you can use ` -fdump-passes`.
+ - To understand which passes are run for different `-On` optimization levels you can use `-fdump-passes`.
  - The numbers in the dump output files indicate the order in which passes were run.
-For example between `test.c.235r.vregs` and `test.c.234r.expand` the expand pass is run before vregs, and there were not passes run inbetween.
+For example between `test.c.235r.vregs` and `test.c.234r.expand` the expand pass is run before vregs, and there were no passes run inbetween.
  - The [debug options](https://gcc.gnu.org/onlinedocs/gcc-3.4.5/gcc/Debugging-Options.html)
    `-S -dp` are also helpful for tying RTL up with the output assembly.
-   The `-S` option tells the compiler to dump the assembler output, and `-dp` enables annotation comments showing the RTL instruction id, name and other useful statistics..
+   The `-S` option tells the compiler to dump the assembler output, and `-dp` enables annotation comments showing the RTL instruction id, name and other useful statistics.

 ## Glossary Terms
  - We may see `cfg` thoughout the gcc source, this is not configuration, but [control flow graph](https://en.wikipedia.org/wiki/Control_flow_graph).
- - `Spilling` when there are not enough registers available during register allocation to store all scope variables, one variable in a register is chosen and `spilled` by saving it to memory.
+ - `Spilling` is performed when there are not enough registers available during register allocation to store all scope variables, one variable in a register is chosen and `spilled` by saving it to memory; thus freeing up a register for allocation.
  - `IL` is a GCC intermediate language i.e. GIMPLE or RTL.
 During porting we are mainly concerned with RTL.
  - `Lowering` are operations done by passes to take higher level language